 Commands

-edikt has 24 commands.
-Each does exactly one thing.
+edikt commands are organized by namespace.
+Each namespace groups related commands.
 You rarely need to remember them — Claude responds to natural language after init.

 | Command | What it does |